The-Academic-Observatory/oaebu-workflows/docs/bad_project/overview/dashboard_data.md

 ### UCL Discovery
 University College London (UCL) is an eBook publisher, and partner in the Dashboard.
 UCL Discovery is UCL's open access repository, showcasing and providing access to the full texts of UCL research publications.

-## Private data sources - permission required
+## Private access data sources - access permission required
-The following private data sources require specific permission from the Dashboard partner for the Dashboard to access data.
+The following private access data sources require specific access permissions to be grantedfrom the Dashboard partner for the Dashboard to access data if partners want them to be included on their dashboard/s.

 ### Google Analytics Universal
 Google Analytics Universal monitors and records web traffic for specific websites.
 If a Dashboard partner had configured Google Analytics on their publisher website, the Google Analytics data can be used to find out which countries and territories website visitors are from.